zencart/zencart/README.md

 Zen Cart&reg; was the first Open Source e-Commerce web application to be fully PA-DSS Certified.

-Zen Cart&reg; v1.5.7 is an update with several bugfix patches applied on top of the PA-DSS Certified version v1.5.4.
+Zen Cart&reg; v1.5.8 is an update with several bugfix patches applied on top of the PA-DSS Certified version v1.5.4.

 It's free software, with free community-driven support available 24/7 on the Zen Cart&reg; Support Site forums at <https://www.zen-cart.com/forum.php>

 --------------------

-Zen Cart&reg; v1.5.7
+Zen Cart&reg; v1.5.8-dev
 ---------------------

 Compatibility
 -------------
-Zen Cart v1.5.7 is designed for:
+Zen Cart v1.5.8 is designed for:
- * PHP 5.6 to PHP 7.4
+ * PHP 7.1.3 to PHP 8.0
+ * MySQL 5.7.8+ or MariaDB 10.2.7+
  * Apache 2.2 and 2.4
- * MySQL 5.1 to 8.0 or MariaDB 10.0 to 10.4

-NOTE: future Zen Cart releases will require PHP 7.1+ and MySQL 5.7.8+ or MariaDB 10.2.7+
+Refer to docs site for [compatibility requirements of other versions](https://docs.zen-cart.com/user/first_steps/server_requirements/)

 Installation